brklntmhwk/dev-container-tauri/README.md

 # Dev Container for Tauri

-This is a playground for Tauri app development.
-You can leverage the hot loading feature of Tauri dev display inside the Docker container.
+This is a playground for Tauri app development. ~~You can leverage the hot reloading feature of Tauri dev display inside the Docker container.~~
+**At the moment, Neither hot reloading nor even reloading work properly on the VNC display in the container, and the cause is still under investigation.**

 ## Prerequisites